aka Momma’s Boy; Night Warning; Thrilled to Death

 The fascination and torridness of the psychological portrait and its ring of authenticity makes one suspect that it is a personal story on the part of one or other of the screenwriters.
 Indeed, the whole film reads as a couched story of one man’s struggle with divided sexuality – guy with a domineering and toxic mother figure uncertain whether he is gay or not, his standing up to try to assert his heterosexuality against a tormenting pseudo-father figure who accuses him of being gay, and at the end of cautiously accepting a traditional heterosexual relationship with his girlfriend.
 Although you are not entirely sure though if the heterosexual relationship Jimmy McNichol eventually settles for is one he would be entirely happy with.
 What is equally fascinating here is the ambiguity with which McNichol’s conflict is couched – in the sexual relationship with his girlfriend he is seen as being somewhat dysfunctional; while after conducting the murder at the end, the first place he turns to seek solace and comfort is the blacklisted gay coach, and there is more than a touch of uncertainty in the fadeout on he and his girlfriend hugging.
 Quite possibly you suspect the screenwriters would have been quite happy to have McNichol go off with his coach but the morality of the day in 1981 would never have allowed that as an ending.
 Fascinating.

-William Asher will probably be best remembered as the director of the various teen Beach Party films of the 1960s, which included Beach Party (1963), Muscle Beach Party (1964), Bikini Beach (1964), Beach Blanket Bingo (1965) and one bizarre genre melding How to Stuff a Wild Bikini (1965).
+William Asher will probably be best remembered as the director of the various teen Beach Party films of the 1960s, which included Beach Party (1963), Muscle Beach Party (1964) and Bikini Beach (1964), plus a couple that involved gonzo genre meldings with Beach Blanket Bingo (1965) and How to Stuff a Wild Bikini (1965).
 Asher’s one other film of genre interest was the classic Communist Scare science-fiction film The 27th Day (1957).
 Asher also did a good deal of tv work as director and producer, most notably as a producer on the series Bewitched (1964-72).

 Full film available online here:-